Failure of eruption of teeth: Management

 Management of teeth with PFE can include extractions of affected teeth, followed by orthodontic space closure or placement of a prosthetic implant with a bone graft.
 This option can only be applied to a single tooth that is affected.
 If multiple teeth are affected then, a segmental osteotomy may be performed to bring the entire segment into occlusion.
 However, minimal success has been shown following this procedure.
 These teeth usually are "non-responsive" to the orthodontic force and studies have shown that ankylosis of these teeth can occur if force applied.

 Mechanical failure of eruption

 This type of failure of eruption takes place when the affected tooth is ankylosed to the bone around it.
 This is different from primary failure of eruption where the affected tooth/teeth were not ankylosed.
 In mechanical failure of eruption, affected tooth has partial or complete loss of PDL in a panoramic radiograph and teeth distal to affected tooth do not have this condition.
 On a percussion test, a tooth with mechanical failure of eruption will have a dull metallic sound.

 Eruption failure related to syndrome

 There have been many syndromes which have been identified to be related to failure of eruption of teeth.
-These syndromes are Cleidocranial dyspalsia, Osteoporosis, Rutherford syndrome, GAPO syndrome and Osteoglophonic dysplasia.
+These syndromes are Cleidocranial dysplasia, Osteoporosis, Rutherford syndrome, GAPO syndrome and Osteoglophonic dysplasia.